 Creams and serums can help firm the skin but they can’t completely counteract the effects of aging.
 Sun damage, smoking, and heredity can also have a negative effect on the skin and the support structure of the eyes.

 The most effective way to “open” the eyes is with a blepharoplasty procedure.
-With this amazing 1-hour procedure, any unnecessary fat and excess skin is surgically removed, eliminating any sagging or puffiness around the eye area.
-Board certified plastic surgeon and facial surgery specialist, Dr. Larry Lickstein, will work with you to determine which procedure is best for you based on your individual needs.
+With this amazing 1-hour procedure, any unnecessary fat and excess skin are surgically removed, eliminating any sagging or puffiness around the eye area.
+Board-certified plastic surgeon and facial surgery specialist Dr. Bradley Robertson will work with you to determine which procedure is best for you based on your individual needs.

 Blepharoplasty was the third most popular cosmetic surgical procedure in the U.S. in 2013, according to the American Society for Aesthetic Plastic Surgery (ASAPS), with more than 215,000 procedures performed (up 6% than the previous year).
 Blepharoplasty has also become increasingly common for men of all ages.